-You probably know the feeling: you’ve just taken the time to remove hair, and even before you feel truly smooth, you already feel stubble after hair removal.
-On your legs or bikini line, it sometimes seems to return faster than you’d like, while other areas remain smooth for much longer.
+You probably know the feeling: you've just taken the time to remove hair, and even before you feel truly smooth, you already feel stubble after hair removal.
+On your legs or bikini line, they sometimes seem to return faster than you'd like, while other areas remain smooth for much longer.

-In this blog, we’ll take a closer look at hair growth after hair removal, how the hair growth cycle works, and why different areas behave so differently.
-Not to make you judge yourself more harshly, but to help you understand your body better and make your expectations for hair removal more realistic (and kinder).
+In this blog, we will calmly look at hair regrowth after hair removal, how the hair growth cycle works, and why different areas behave so differently.
+Not to make you judge yourself more harshly, but rather to foster a greater understanding of your body and make your expectations for hair removal more realistic (and kinder).

 Hair growth cycle explained: more than just "hair grows back"